 Treatment for anxiety can range from standard medication to behavioral therapy, with many options in between.
 Treatments for anxiety can vary depending on the severity and type of disorder a person has.
 Some doctors would treat anxiety disorders using antidepressants like selective serotonin reuptake inhibitors (SSRIs) such as Zoloft, Paxil, and Prozac.
 Other doctors even prescribe a combination of antidepressants to help treat the disorder.

 However, most people are wary about taking antidepressants for fear of becoming too dependent on the drugs.
-These medications also have addictive properties that can have the patient rely heavily on them for help.
+These medications also have addictive properties that can make the patient rely heavily on them for help.
 Because of the synthetic chemicals in prescription drugs, more and more people are looking for natural treatments for anxiety disorders.
 Patients seek a more practical and long-term approach to treating anxiety without side effects.

 If you are searching for a natural treatment for anxiety disorder, you have come to the right place.
 There are multiple options listed in this article that do not require dependence on debilitating drugs or years of expensive and extensive psychological therapy and counseling.

 Everyone has feelings of anxiety at some point in their life.
 For example, you may feel worried and anxious about writing an exam, a medical test, or a job interview.
 During times like these, feeling anxious can be perfectly normal.
 But some people find it hard to control their worries.
 Their anxiety is more constant and can often affect their daily lives.

 What is anxiety?

 The anxiety question must be adequately answered before understanding what causes the condition.
 Anxiety is a feeling of unease, such as worry or fear, that can be mild or severe.
 Everyone has feelings of anxiety at some point in their life.
 For example, you may feel worried and anxious about writing an exam, going for a job interview, etc.